fulldecent/swift6-module-template/Recipe.md

             5. Edit the "Info.plist File" to be "Source/Info.plist"

+            6. Click the target `__PROJECT_NAME__Tests` in the middle (the grey Lego block icon)

+            7. Click "Build Settings" on the top of the middle

+            8. Enter "Info.plist" in the search box

+            9. Edit the "Info.plist File" to be "Tests/Info.plist"

     7. Add source code with some functionality to the module

         1. Use Terminal.app to insert some files into the project